How to stay sane as a stay at home mom. Find ways to combat the loneliness that can come with being home all day every day.

 How do we do this job and maintain who we are, who we want to be, and our sanity?
-Like all topics involved with parenting, I don’t think this is something one post on a blog can cover (if this topic is of interest to you, please be sure to read Motherhood: Some Uplifting Words).
-But hopefully I can give you some ideas, and hopefully you readers will be able to share your own ideas of how you stay sane.
+Like all topics involved with parenting, I don’t think this is something one post on a blog can cover (if this topic is of interest to you, please be sure to read How To Enjoy Motherhood More Thoroughly).
+But hopefully, I can give you some ideas, and hopefully you readers will be able to share your own ideas of how you stay sane.

 - Maintain Hobbies: Before you had children, you had interests.
 Did you like to read?
 Did you like to sew?
 Scrapbook?
 Sing?
 Run?
 What is it that made you you.
 Do what you can to maintain these hobbies and interests.
 I know it is really hard to work these things in as you adjust to a newborn, but sometime around 3-6 months, you should be able to start getting a little bit of hobby time in there.
 Some babies are really easy newborns and allow you to jump in sooner.

 - Start Hobbies: It is never too late to pick up a new hobby.
 A few months ago, I started to crochet.
 Now I crochet like crazy.
 A year ago, I started to run.
 I wouldn’t call myself a runner, but it isn’t something I shudder at anymore :).
 I have plans to take a Master Gardner class and a Photography class with friends in the future.
 You can always learn new things.
 Youtube is amazing.
 You can learn anything off of youtube 🙂

 - Stay Connected: Stay connected to your friends and family.
 Call people on the phone.
 Send emails.
 Stay updated on blogs, etc. Don’t cut yourself off.